Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Light projections and illuminations

 Here in Switzerland, illuminations and light projections are still fairly new.
-But in recent years, cities like Bern, Lausanne, and Zürich have stepped up their game.
+But in recent years, cities like Bern, Lausanne, and Zürich have stepped up.
 Their large-scale projections of animations have become a tradition.

-From the serene star lights in the old town of St. Gallen to the colorful projections on the Swiss Parliament building in Bern, Christmas in Switzerland truly has many faces.
+Christmas in Switzerland has many faces, from the serene starlights in the old town of St. Gallen to the colorful projections on the Swiss Parliament building in Bern.

 - Rendez-vous Bundesplatz in Bern